Encyclopaedia Index

 How can one determine whether one of the above is contributing to excessive computer charges?
 By changing the relevant settings and observing what happens.
 Every reduction in the amount of under- relaxation, even an enlargement in time step, is to be welcomed, provided that it does not on the one hand lead to divergence or on the other entail a significant falling off in numerical accuracy.

-(c) Solution of one volume fraction equation
+(f) Solution of one volume fraction equation

-It is recommended that only the second-phase volume-fraction equation is solved when the two phases coexist everywhere in finite proportions, eg the volume fraction of one of the phases never falls below 0.001.
+It is recommended that only the second-phase volume-fraction equation is solved when the two phases coexist everywhere in finite proportions, e.g. the volume fraction of one of the phases never falls below 0.001.
 The following PIL instruction:

 SOLUTN(R1,Y,N,...); SOLUTN(R2,Y,Y,...),